Kaixhin/nninit/README.md

 > Martens, J. (2010).
 Deep learning via Hessian-free optimization.
 In *Proceedings of the 27th International Conference on Machine Learning (ICML-10)*.

-#### nninit.convolutionAware(module, tensor, [{[std]}])
+#### nninit.convolutionAware(module, tensor, [{[gain], [std]}])
 **Only supports 2D convolutions with a symmetric filter size.**
 Fills convolution tensor with matrices that are orthogonal in the frequency space.
+The initialisation scheme described in the paper includes the gain for ReLU units, which has to be manually specified with the option `{gain = 'relu'}`.
-Optional named parameter `std` can be passed in via a table.
+The optional named parameter `std` can be passed in via a table.
 It specifies the noise to break symmetry in the inverse Fourier transform.

 > Aghajanyan, A. (2017).
 Convolution Aware Initialization. *arXiv preprint arXiv:1702.06295*.